 Most large companies suffer from HIPPO syndrome, where the highest paid person's opinion reigns supreme.

-The trouble with this is that typically, the highest paid person in any organization or department doesn't know anything about social media (or internet marketing for that matter).
+The trouble with this is that typically, the highest paid person in any organization or department doesn't know anything about social media (or inbound marketing for that matter).

 Instead large companies need to find champions with a history of success, and who prefer data-driven decisions over political ones.

 Finally, large companies need to understand that social media isn't just Facebook and Twitter.